Boy, 4, returned to couple by OT; left disabled after abuse

 A hospital paediatrician said it was almost certain that the boy would have died had it not been for the prompt actions of paramedics and Hawke's Bay Hospital staff.

-Judge Rae referred to a report by Dr Bronwyn Rosie, which said she counted 63 injuries on the boy's body.
+Judge Rae referred to a report by Dr Bronwyn Rosie of Starship Hospital in Auckland, which said she counted 63 injuries on the boy's body.

+Rosie's report said the boy was "profoundly and permanently affected" by his head injuries, with his mobility impaired on the left side.
+He now uses a wheelchair outside of the home environment.

+His vision has been permanently affected, he has difficulties with memory and has to take anti-seizure medication.
+He is likely to have long-term learning and behavioural difficulties and require a high level of supervision.